agzuniverse/OpenSalve-Android/README.md

 While the app is complete as of now, in future updates we are hoping to add a blockchain-based system to keep track of payments/donations made by the people as well as the usage of these funds by officials.
 This prevents corruption and increases transparency, and would encourage more people to donate money as they can see exactly where and how the money is being spent.

 **Link to repo with backend code: [OpenSalve-backend](https://github.com/agzuniverse/OpenSalve)**

+**Please wait a few seconds after opening the app to load the data from the backend, as the free tier of Heroku has a small wake up time before it becomes active. **

+**Use the username "testing" and password "testing" to gain access to a sample volunteer account.
+(This is also mentioned in the app itself)**

 ## Demo video